PiNet/PiNet/README.md

 4. Raspi-LTSP should now ask if you want to run a full install, select yes.
 5. Go make a few cups of tea, will take 1-2 hours.
 6. Select any additional packages you want for your install from the menu, you can rerun this menu later if you want.
-7. Select yes for enabling NBD unless you intend to make changes often to the operating system.
 8. Verify your IP address is correct (important for machines with 2 NICs).
 9. Decide whether to enable sudo support, if you aren't going to use GPIO no need to enable it, can be changed later.
 10. Installation should now be complete on the server!